 That’s one of the reasons I developed the Standard Theme, an amazing blogging theme for users of self-hosted WordPress installations.
 Essentially I was tired of having to design on top of blog existing blog themes that weren’t polished or by people who didn’t care about how the actual blog ran in the “backend” (or underneath the hood).

 But what I’ve learned is that some of the most successful blogs out there not only have great content and a decent (doesn’t have to be crazy-awesome or pricey) design, they are also crafted well in terms of their code.
 They also:

 - Are SEO-optimized (so people can more easily find you)

 - Take into account load-speed

 - Are cross-browser compatible

 - Use valid technical standards (e.g., XHTML/CSS, PHP, advanced asynchronous analytics, etc.)

-- Employ best practices for making it easy to virally share the content (check out our demo with a neat persistent twitter and facebook sharing option)
+- Employ best practices for making it easy to virally share the content with a neat persistent twitter and facebook sharing option)